postwait/node-amqp/README.md

 - `autoDelete`: boolean, default true.
     If set, the exchange is deleted when there are no longer queues bound to it.
+- `noDeclare`: boolean, default false.
+    If set, the exchange will not be declared, this will allow the exchange to be deleted if you dont know its previous options.

 An exchange will emit the `'open'` event when it is finally declared.